JeffreyLayton/Cloud-Shadow-Detection/README.md

 ```

 To build the code, open the repo in Visual Studio 2022, configure the project using the CMakeLists.txt, and build using the appropriate dev configureation (dev-win64 is recommended).
-Alternativly, you can build the code from the command line by using the following commands in the build directory (with your approprate build paths):
+Alternatively, you can build the code from the command line by using the following commands in the build directory (with your approprate build paths):

 ```
 cmake --preset=dev-win64